 Nangal, District Ropar, Punjab

-The first five years were filled with struggles for him.
-He wanted to study further, but started working in the restaurant industry and continued his studies part time.
-In those days, there were only three or four Indian restaurants and he started working in the one on Main Street.
-He worked there for five years, gained managerial experience and further studies for one or two years to complete his education in pipeline designing.
-In 1982, the economy underwent recession, during which he bought his first restaurant.
-Since then, he has been in the restaurant industry for over 40 years now.
+The first five years were filled with struggles according to Davinder.
+He wanted to study further but started working in the restaurant industry and continued his studies part time.
+In those days, there were only three or four Indian restaurants around the Vancouver area and he started working in the one on Main Street.
+He worked there for five years, gained managerial experience and furthering his studies for one or two years to complete his education in pipeline designing.
+In 1982, when the economy underwent a recession, Davinder bought his first restaurant and has been in the same industry for over 40 years now.
 He opened various other restaurants during this time.

-Apart from this, he and his sister also ran a weekly radio show called Gitanjali from 1978 to 1981.
-It was bilingual – in Hindi and Punjabi – and they received many positive responses from the community.
-He also used to host various Bollywood stars at his restaurant like Jagjit Singh, Om Puri, and Dev Anand, among other well-known personalities.
+Apart from this, Davinder and his sister also ran a billingual Hindi and Punjabi weekly radio show called Gitanjali from 1978 to 1981.
+During this time, they received many positive responses from the community about the radio program.
+He also used to host various Bollywood stars at his restaurant including big names such as: Jagjit Singh, Om Puri, Dev Anand, and many other well-known personalities.

-Davinder shares that the community set up was very different in the 1970s.
-The size of the Punjabi community in Vancouver was much smaller and he hardly knew ten or eleven Sikhs who wore a turban.
-Also, there wasn’t much awareness among the people about the Sikh and Punjabi community, because of which people like Davinder were called names like “Hindu.”
+Davinder believes that the community set up was very different in the 1970s because the size of the Punjabi community in Vancouver was much smaller and he hardly knew ten or eleven Sikhs who wore a turban.
+There also wasn’t much awareness among the people about the Sikh and Punjabi community, which was why Davinder believed they were called names such as “Hindu.”
 However, he feels like a lot of changes came in the 1980s and people started gaining a lot of awareness about Punjabi culture.
 In fact, he feels that having an Indian restaurant became a medium for people from other communities to learn about Punjabi culture as they found it very interesting to learn about Punjabi food.

-Davinder has been living in Vancouver for the past forty or fifty years and feels that it’s a very safe and pleasant city.
+Davinder has been living in Vancouver for the past forty to fifty years and feels that it’s a very safe and pleasant city.
 He still continues to run his restaurant and hosts several Bollywood artists who visit Vancouver regularly.
-He shares that there are a lot of doors open for the new immigrant these days, but the real struggle was faced by the ones who came before him and set up the base for future immigrants.
+He believes that there are a lot of doors open for newly arriving immigrants these days, but the real struggle was faced by the ones who came before him and set up the base for future immigrants.
 He visits India every four to five years and recently got the opportunity to meet the His Holiness the Dalai Lama.